-We know that Microsoft Excel has different features across different versions and there are several Excel version, like Excel 2003, 2007, 2010, 2013 and 2016!
+We know that Microsoft Excel has different features across different versions and there are several Excel versions, like Excel 2003, 2007, 2010, 2013, and 2016!

 P.S.
 If you want to upgrade to the latest & greatest version of Microsoft Excel, you can by choosing these Office 365 Business Plans here!

-*** Watch our video and step by step guide below with free downloadable Excel workbook to practice ***
+*** Watch our video and step by step guide below and understand what version of Excel do I have ***

 Microsoft Excel 2016

-You can see “Tell me what you want to do” text at the top.
+For Microsoft Excel 2016, you can easily spot the difference.
+You can see the “Tell me what you want to do” text at the top.

 Microsoft Excel 2013

-You can see that the Ribbon tabs are all in Capital Letters!
+If you are using Microsoft Excel 2013, you can see that the Ribbon tabs are all in Capital Letters!

 Microsoft Excel 2010